urbanairship/urbanairship-cordova/README.md

 command `pod repo update` and try re-adding the plugin.
 You would only need to run `pod repo update` if you have the specs-repo already cloned on your machine through `pod setup`.

-Another potential cause invovles minimum deployment targets.
+Another potential cause involves minimum deployment targets.
 The Airship iOS SDK supports the three most recent iOS versions, and thus to install the plugin, your app must set its minimum deployment target accordingly, in `config.xml`.
 As an example, see the deployment target in the provided [sample config](https://github.com/urbanairship/urbanairship-cordova/blob/master/config_sample.xml#L35).
 Setting this value correctly should cause Cordova to generate a Podfile in the `ios` subdirectory of your